x-square/analytics/23-07-user-research-terms.md

 -   **Traditional approach** is the usual way of doing research, following a step-by-step process.
 It includes planning, data collection, analysis and reporting in a specific order.
 It has a fixed design and is focused on getting accurate results, but it may take longer because it's less flexible.
 -   **Agile approach** is a flexible and adaptive approach to research, inspired by agile software development.
 It breaks down the process into smaller tasks, allowing continuous data gathering and analysis.
 Researchers can make real-time adjustments based on insights, focusing on high-priority areas.
 It is valuable in dynamic environments with evolving research questions.

-## Level of analysis in social science
+## Levels of analysis in social science

 Social science research typically categorises into three levels of analysis, including micro, meso, and macro.
 Note that analytical levels are not necessarily mutually exclusive.